JensRantil/s3-basic-auth-proxy/README.md

 S3 Basic Auth HTTP Proxy
 ========================

-This small application proxies Basic Auth HTTP requests to an S3 bucket.
+A minimalistic reverse HTTP proxy that can be used to add Basic Auth to an S3 bucket.

 Currently, only `GET`s of files are supported.